run2bizdocs/documentation/en-us/docs/helper/use/teach-anuva.md

 1. Access the menu “Dialogues”;

-2. Click on "New" and select one of the options: Simple (only an Interest-Ability interaction) or Complex (when joining multiple simple dialogues);
+2. Click on "New" and select one of the options: Tasker (only an Interest-Ability interaction) or Complex (when joining multiple simple dialogues);

 3. Inform the Theme related to the Dialogue, this will help you to categorize them, later.
 A new theme can be registered in the "Theme" menu;